MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

   ![add sample scenes](media/fbauth_add-sample-scenes.png)

-4. Ensure that a supported / configured platform is selected and choose **Build and Run**.
+4. Ensure that a supported / configured platform is selected, make a build and deploy it to the target platform.

-5. Once the build is running on your device, press the **Log in** button.
+5. Once the build is running on the target platform, press the **Log in** button.

 6. This should present a Facebook login screen.
 Complete the Facebook login process.